Sheet music: 20th century and early 21st century

+Scorewriters

+A scorewriter (or music notation program) is software for creating, editing and printing sheet music.
+A scorewriter is to music notation what a word processor is to text, in that they typically provide flexible editing and automatic layout, and produce good-quality printed results.

+Many software products for modern digital audio workstations – as well as general personal computers using scorewriter software – enable generation of sheet music from MIDI files, either by a performer playing the notes on a MIDI-equipped keyboard or other MIDI controller, or by manual entry using a mouse or other computer device.

-Some scorewriter computer programs have a feature that is very useful for composers and arrangers: the ability to "play back" the notated music using synthesizer sounds or virtual instruments.
+Some scorewriter programs have a feature that is very useful for composers and arrangers: the ability to "play back" the notated music using synthesizer sounds or virtual instruments.
 Before computer programs becama available, the high cost of hiring a full symphony orchestra meant that many composers and arrangers could only hear their orchestral works by arranging them for piano, organ or string quartet.
 While a scorewiter program's playback lacks the nuances of a professional orchestra recording, it still conveys the piece's tone of colors and instrumental interplay.

-Infiltration of Western staff notation in other cultures

-Outside modern Western cultures there exists a wide variety of systems of musical notation, each adapted to the particular needs of the musical cultures in question.
-Some highly evolved classical traditions, such as the khyal and dhrupad forms of Northern India, use no notation at all or only rudimentary forms as mnemonic aids.
-Western musical notation systems are ill-equipped to describe musics of other types, such as the courtly forms of Japanese gagaku, Indian dhrupad, or the percussive music of Ewe drumming.
-The infiltration of Western staff notation into these cultures has been described by the musicologist Alain Daniélou and Reebee Garofalo as a process of cultural imperialism.